GTAmodding/gta3script-specs/SPECIFICATION.md

 Such parameters are always trailing parameters.

-The *NUMERIC_OPT* parameter accepts an argument only if it is an integer literal, floating-point literal, or identifier referencing a variable of integer or floating-point type.
+The *NUMERIC_OPT parameter* accepts an argument only if it is an integer literal, floating-point literal, or identifier referencing a variable of integer or floating-point type.

-### Additional Notes

 Command Selectors
 ------------------------